markusmoenig/Eldiron-Web/content/client_server/server_setup/_index.md

 Hooray!
 You get an executable named `server` under `your-source-root/target/release` now.

-There are various ways to deploy this server executable depends on the system you choose.
+There are various ways to deploy this server executable.
 For systems with `systemd` support, we recommend writing a systemd service for your server process.

 ### Eldiron-Cli

-We provide a command line tool named [`eldiron-cli`](https://github.com/fralonra/eldiron-cli) which helps you with the above steps if you're not familiar working with shell.
+We provide a command line tool named [`eldiron-cli`](https://github.com/fralonra/eldiron-cli) which helps you with the above steps if you're not familiar with working with the terminal.
 This cli tool provides an interactive interface to build your server from scratch, and deploy your server using systemd if it is available on your system.

 Install `eldiron-cli`: